hydro-informatics/hydro-informatics.github.io/geopy/geospatial-data.md

 (prj)=
 ## Projections and Coordinate Systems
 In geospatial data analyses, a projection represents an approach to flatten (a part of) the globe.
 In this flattening process, latitudinal (North/South) and longitudinal (West/East) coordinates of a location on the globe (three-dimensional - 3d) are projected into the coordinates of a two-dimensional (2d) map.
 When 3d coordinates are projected onto 2D coordinates, distortions occur and there is a variety of projection systems used in geospatial analyses.
-In practice this means that if we use geospatial data files with different projections, a distortion effect propagates in all subsequent calculations.
-It is absolutely crucial to avoid distortion effects by ensuring that the same projections and coordinate systems are applied to all geospatial data used.
+In practice, this means that if we use geospatial data files with different projections, a distortion effect propagates in all subsequent calculations.
+It is crucial to avoid distortion effects by ensuring that the same projections and coordinate systems are applied to all geospatial data used.
 This starts with the creation of a new geospatial layer (e.g., a point vector shapefile) in *QGIS* and should be used consistently in all program codes.
 To specify a projection or coordinate system in *QGIS*, click on `Project` > `Properties` > `CRS` tab and select a `COORDINATE_SYSTEM`.
 For example, an appropriate coordinate system for central Europe is `ESRI:31493` (read more in the [*QGIS* docs](https://docs.qgis.org/testing/en/docs/user_manual/working_with_projections/working_with_projections.html)).
 Projected systems may vary with regions (*local coordinate systems*), which can, for example, be found at [epsg.io](https://epsg.io/) or [spatialreference.org](https://spatialreference.org/).

 In **shapefiles**, information about the projection is stored in a `.prj` file (recall definitions in the [geospatial data section](#vector), which is a plain text file.
 The Open Spatial Consortium (*OGC*) and *Esri* use [*Well-Known Text* (**WKT**)](http://docs.opengeospatial.org/is/18-010r7/18-010r7.html) files for standard descriptions of coordinate systemsa and such a *WKT*-formatted `.prj` file can look like this: